Ameobea/homepage/notes/content/posts/debugging-webgl-glsl-shader-behavior-differences-between-m1-mac-and-amd-gpu.md

 ## The Problem

 I've been working on a shader in GLSL for implementing volumetric fog via raytracing.
-I did the majority of the work for it it on my M1 Macbook laptop while traveling, but I was eager to try it out on my powerful 7900 XTX when I got home to see how it performed.
+I did the majority of the work for it on my M1 Macbook laptop while traveling, but I was eager to try it out on my powerful 7900 XTX when I got home to see how it performed.

 To my surprise, the results looked extremely different!
 The lighting was very low-detail on my desktop with the AMD GPU compared to how it looked on my Macbook.